danmarshall/treebark/README.md

 ---

 ## 🚧 Problem
+You want to use HTML structures embedded in user-generated content, such as a blog post in Markdown.

 Markdown was originally designed as a **superset of HTML** — you could drop raw `<div>`s, `<table>`s, or even `<script>`s straight into your content.